 Example of a toast.

-A teaching bubble is a Primer popover that calls attention to a feature in a specific part of the page.
+A teaching bubble is a popover that calls attention to a feature in a specific part of the page.
 Generally, teaching bubbles should be used to educate the user and enrich the task at hand.

 Teaching bubble Figma sticker sheet.